chaiNNer-org/chaiNNer/docs/nodes.md

 E.g. we cannot infer the dimensions of an image from a file path alone.
 So `ImageOutput` sends an `Image` type with the dimensions of the image.

-Data broadcasts are implemented using the `get_broadcast_type` method on output classes that inherit from `BaseOutput`.
+Type broadcasts are implemented using the `get_broadcast_type` method on output classes that inherit from `BaseOutput`.

 ## Packages